gaelian/blog-binary-balance/_posts/2010-09-18-configuring-nginx-and-phusion-passenger.md

 ---
 [Continuing on from my previous post on compiling Nginx with Phusion Passenger]({% post_url 2010-09-10-compiling-nginx-and-phusion-passenger-on-debian-lenny %}), some configuration is now in order.

 To give credit where due, I'd like to mention that I found much help on the [Slicehost articles and tutorials site](http://articles.slicehost.com/) and adapted some of their instructions for parts of this post.
-Thanks Slicehost!
+Thanks Slicehost!<!--more-->

 I'm using the root account, so there'll be no 'sudo' command used herein.
 Adjust your commands accordingly if you don't do things this way.